x

 Vintage 2000

-Weather conditions / Vintage 2000 has from the very start been proclaimed as one of the best vintages of modern times.
-In spring 2003, I've had many opportunities to find out, if we really have a true dream vintage in our hands.
+Weather conditions / The 2000 vintage was proclaimed from the start as one of the best vintages of modern times.
+In the spring of 2003, I had many opportunities to find out if we really had a true dream vintage on our hands.

-During harvest 2000, while doing "personal inspection" in the vineyards, I noticed that something extraordinary big was on its way.
-Grapes looked extremely healthy.
+During the 2000 harvest, while doing a “personal inspection” in the vineyards, I noticed that something extraordinary was on the way.
+The grapes looked extremely healthy.

-While sorting table was rolling, I observed, that there were few leaves, stalks and weeds among the grapes.
-That's why sorting out grapes went so easy and quick.
-It must be one of hallmarks of 2000 vintage, because normally even the great vintages require a lot of work at sorting table.
+While the sorting table was rolling, I observed that there were few leaves, stems and weeds among the grapes.
+This is why sorting the grapes was so easy and quick.
+This must be one of the characteristics of the 2000 vintage, because normally even great vintages require a lot of work at the sorting table.

-2000 vintage is classic, extravagant and extremely long-lived Bordeaux with dark, extremely dense wines, which have enormous concentration of fruit, length and superbly concentrated tannin.
-The tannin is not allowed to dominate, because it's well wrapped up by fruit.
-A scent of sub-maturity is only present in few wines.
-One of this vintage's trademarks is an intense and deep aroma of dark berries, like blueberries, blackberries and black cherries.
+The 2000 vintage is a classic, extravagant and extremely long Bordeaux with dark and extremely dense wines, which have a huge concentration of fruit, length and superbly concentrated tannins.
+The tannin is not allowed to dominate, as it is well enveloped by the fruit.
+A scent of under-ripeness is only present in a few wines.
+One of the hallmarks of this vintage is an intense, deep aroma of dark berries, such as blueberries, blackberries and black cherries.

-All red grape varieties reached perfect maturity, including Bordeaux' most capricious and unruly grape variety, Petit Verdot.
-Petit Verdot gives the much meeded contribution of backbone and power to the wines.
+All red grape varieties have reached perfect maturity, including Bordeaux's most temperamental and unruly grape variety, Petit Verdot.
+Petit Verdot brings to wines the long-awaited addition of backbone and power.

-Also the grapes for whites, like Sauvignon Blanc, Sémillon and Muscadelle, did ripe perfectly and produced tremendously fine dry white wines.
-Sweet white wines turned unfortunately to be a few light, elegant and charming wines, which were based 100% on September pickings.
-Beginning on the 11th October, it rained heavily in Bordeaux and it continued until the end of the year.
+Additionally, the grapes for whites, such as Sauvignon Blanc, Sémillon and Muscadelle, ripened perfectly and produced extremely fine dry white wines.
+The sweet white wines have unfortunately transformed into some light, elegant and charming wines, based 100% on the September harvest.
+From October 11, it rained a lot in Bordeaux and this continued until the end of the year.

 Close